What Tax Breaks Are Available For A Used Business Van?

 Unfortunately, if you buy from a private seller, you won't be able to reclaim any VAT on your purchase.

-ANNUAL INVESTMENT ALLOWANCE (AIA)
+TAKE ADVANTAGE OF THE ANNUAL INVESTMENT ALLOWANCE (AIA)

 Using this allowance, a business can claim the full cost of capital expenditure against profits in the year of purchase.
 Capital allowance claims currently have a very generous threshold of up to £200,000 worth of capital items purchased in a tax year.